mirkokiefer/aws-lib/README.md

-Node-AWS for EC2 and Product Advertising
+Node.js library for the Amazon Web Services
 =====

 A simple [Node.js](http://github.com/ry/node) library to communicate with the Amazon Web Services API.

-It includes specific clients for the EC2 and Product Advertising API but is designed to be easily extendable.
+It includes clients for the following services:

-Thanks to Richard Roger's contribution, the library now has support for SimpleDB, as well.
-Have a look at his tests for some examples.

-All responses are parsed to JSON.
+- EC2
+- Product Advertising API
+- SimpleDB
+- SQS (Simple Queue Service)

+Richard Rodger maintains a user-friendly [SimpleDB library](http://github.com/rjrodger/simpledb) which is based on aws-lib.

+The library is designed to be easily extensible.
+If you want to add your own API client, have a look at ec2.js or simpledb.js and simply follow their example.

 Some simple usage examples: